Donald Trump 2016 presidential campaign: Khizr and Ghazala Khan

 During the 2016 Democratic National Convention, one of the speakers was Khizr Khan, a Muslim U.S. citizen who immigrated from Pakistan in 1980.
 Khan is the father of Captain Humayun Khan, a U.S. soldier who was killed in Iraq in 2004 by a suicide bomber, and later awarded the Bronze Star Medal and a Purple Heart.
 Khan spoke about his son and criticized Trump for his Muslim ban proposals, asking if Trump had ever read the U.S. Constitution, and offering to give him a copy.
 He stated that Trump had "sacrificed nothing and no one."

 The following Sunday on ABC's This Week with George Stephanopoulos, Trump was asked about Khan.
 Trump replied that Khan was, "you know, very emotional and probably looked like a nice guy to me."
 Trump went on to wonder why Khizr Khan's wife Ghazala, who stood silently by her husband's side during his speech, did not speak and speculated that she might not have been allowed to speak.
 (Ghazala later responded by stating that at the time she was too emotional to speak.)
 When Trump was asked what he had sacrificed for his country, he told Stephanopoulos, "I think I've made a lot of sacrifices.
 I work very, very hard.
 I've created thousands and thousands of jobs, tens of thousands of jobs, built great structures.
-I've had tremendous success.
-I think I've done a lot."
+I've had tremendous success."
 Trump also cited his work on behalf of veterans, including helping build a Vietnam War memorial in Manhattan and raising "millions of dollars" for veterans.